apache/flink/docs/dev/table/functions/systemFunctions.md

       </td>
       <td>
         <p>Returns TRUE if <i>sub-query</i> returns at least one row.
 Only supported if the operation can be rewritten in a join and group operation.</p>
         <p><b>Note:</b> For streaming queries the operation is rewritten in a join and group operation.
 The required state to compute the query result might grow infinitely depending on the number of distinct input rows.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
-See <a href="{{ site.baseurl }}/dev/table/streaming/query_configuration.html">Query Configuration</a> for details.</p>
+See <a href="{% link dev/table/streaming/query_configuration.md %}">Query Configuration</a> for details.</p>
       </td>
     </tr>